Maroutis/Audits/CodeHawks/Escrow/Audit_Report.md

 The unrestricted access to the `newEscrow()` function could potentially lead to spam escrows.
 The absence of an owner verification mechanism or fees allows users to create escrows for arbitrary addresses.

+## Impact

+The unrestricted access to the `newEscrow()` function could lead to unnecessary network congestion and the creation of fraudulent escrow contracts.

+## Tools Used

+A detailed review of the code base was conducted to identify this issue.

 ## Recommendation

 Consider incorporating owner validations on this function or charge a fee when external users create an escrow to deter spam.
 In this case, deducting a fee might be more appropriate measure.